googleapis/gapic-generator-go/CONTRIBUTING.md

     make test

-When opening a PR, please prefix the title with the main component the change effects, separated from the message with a colon.
-This chould be one of `gapic`, `gencli`, `bazel`, or `chore`.
-For example:

-    gapic: strip reference links in comments

-    gencli: ignore output_only enums

-    bazel: copy go_gapic_assembly_pkg macro impl

-This allows the release automation to categorize the commits in the release notes.
-If omitted, the PR title will be changed by a maintainer prior to submission.
+When opening a PR, please follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) style for commit messages, and include the subdirectory as the scope, exluding "internal" if present.
+For example, a commit that changes code in the [internal/gengapic](internal/gengapic) directory would be `fix(gengapic): change foo to bar`.

 ## Bazel BUILD files